 4. Apple Pie

-An unofficial symbol of the country and one of the most popular traditional Thanksgiving pies, apple pie was imported to the United States from Great Britain, Sweden, and the Netherlands.
-Quickly after introduction, the pastry stole hearts of the whole nation.
-Every woman was on a mission to improve classic apple pie by adding some secret ingredients and creating different variations of the apple pie recipe.
+An unofficial symbol of the country and one of the most popular traditional Thanksgiving pies, the apple pie was imported to the United States from Great Britain, Sweden, and the Netherlands.
+Quickly after its introduction, the pastry stole hearts of the whole nation.
+Every woman was on a mission to improve her classic apple pie by adding some secret ingredients and creating different variations of the recipe.

-Although the technics and methods of making this Thanksgiving dessert vary, the main idea stays the same: apple pie has two crusts with the top layer decorated with lattice woven of crosswise stripes.
-The main ingredient of the filling are apple with a pinch of cinnamon and salt and a little bit of butter and sugar to make this traditional Thanksgiving pie especially irresistible.
+Although the technics and methods of making this Thanksgiving dessert vary, the main idea stays the same: the apple pie has two crusts with the top layer decorated with crosswise stripes.
+The main ingredient of the filling are apples with a pinch of cinnamon and salt and a little bit of butter and sugar to make this classic Thanksgiving pie extra flavorful.

 5. Blueberry Pie

-Less popular than four Thanksgiving pies described above, blueberry pie also sets the bar high.
-Indigenous to North America, blueberries and, consequently, blueberry pies were first eaten in their place of origin and later introduced to the rest of the world.
+Less popular than the four Thanksgiving pies described above, the blueberry pie also sets the bar high.
+Indigenous to North America, blueberries and, consequently, the blueberry pies were first eaten in their place of origin and later introduced to the rest of the world.

-Traditional Thanksgiving blueberry pie has two crusts, ranging from round layer to crumble crust and lattice woven of crosswise stripes.
+The traditional Thanksgiving blueberry pie has two crusts: a round layer on the bottom and a crumble crust or crosswise stripes on the top.
 The filling is made from blueberries, as the name of the pie suggests.
 Besides the frozen or fresh berries, the tasty stuffing includes cinnamon, nutmeg, vanilla, butter, and some sugar.

 6. Cherry Pie

-Last but not least, cherry pie claims its spot among traditional Thanksgiving pies you must try.
-Red and black natural “candies” have been some of the American favorite berries, what it seems like, forever.
-And so is cherry pie.
-The delicious two-crust dessert with a sweet cherry filling is usually served with whipped cream or ice cream right after heavy Thanksgiving dinner.
+Last but not least, the cherry pie claims its deserved spot among the favorite traditional Thanksgiving pies you must try.
+Red natural “candies” have been some of the American favorite berries, what it seems like, forever.
+And so is the cherry pie.
+The delicious double-crust dessert with a sweet cherry filling is usually served with whipped cream or ice cream right after heavy Thanksgiving dinner.